Kleines Nesthorn above Blatten, Lötschental

 Foto Marco Volken, October 2024

-In a warming atmosphere mountains warm up as well.
-The permafrost in cold mountains is highly sensitive to such temperature changes.
-Under frozen conditions, rock strength and slope stability are especially high but now tend to lose this extra-strength with increasing temperatures.
-With the loss of ice in cracks and fissures of rocks, water can infiltrate, enhance heating and further reduce slope stability.
+As the atmosphere warms, mountain regions warm as well.
+Permafrost in cold mountains is highly sensitive to such temperature changes.
+Under frozen conditions, rock strength and slope stability are particularly high.
+However, rising temperatures cause frozen mountains to lose this additional strength.
+As ice disappears from cracks, fissures and micropores in the rock, water can infiltrate, enhance heat transfer, and further reduce slope stability.

-Permafrost warming at depth takes place via heat diffusion, in places markedly slowed down by latent heat exchange from local ice melt.
-This extremely slow combination of processes induces strong, deep and long-lasting delays in thermal disturbance at depth.
-In strongest contrast to glaciers vanishing within decades to a century or two, complete permafrost thawing can take centuries to millennia.
-Permafrost in cold mountains will still exist – although deeply disturbed - when glaciers will long have disappeared.
+Permafrost warming at depth occurs through heat diffusion and is often significantly slowed by latent heat exchange associated with local ice melt.
+This extremely slow combination of processes creates pronounced and long-lasting delays in the thermal disturbance at depth.
+In contrast to glaciers, which may disappear within decades to a century or two, complete permafrost thawing can take centuries to millennia.
+Permafrost in cold mountains will therefore continue to exist – although increasingly disturbed - long after glaciers have vanished.

-At Kleines Nesthorn, permafrost warming and related mechanical weakening at centennial to decadal and annual time scales may most probably have ultimately triggered the failure of a rock mass, which had reached sub-critical topographic and geological stability conditions through much longer time scales.
-Such a situation and development in time are likely to occur in many places of the Alps and of cold mountains worldwide.
+At Kleines Nesthorn, permafrost warming and the related mechanical weakening over centuries, decades and years most likely acted as the final trigger for the collapse of a rock mass that had reached sub-critical topographic and geological stability conditions over much longer time scales.
+Similar developments are likely to occur in many parts of the Alps and in cold mountain regions around the world.

 Haeberli, W., Cohen, D. and Arenson, L.U.
 (2025): On deep thermally induced stability changes in perennially frozen detachment zones of rock-ice avalanches: The 2025 Blatten event.
 International Mountain Conference Innsbruck 2025. https://imc2025.info/imc25/sessions-n-workshops/workshop/ws-3-133-the-avalanche-disaster-in-blatten/ Recorded presentation: (PDF)